WRDS, CRSP, and Compustat

 )

 Before we close this chapter, let us look at an interesting descriptive statistic of our data.
 As the book value of equity plays a crucial role in many asset pricing applications, it is interesting to know for how many of our stocks this information is available.
 Hence, Figure 5 plots the share of securities with book equity values for each exchange.
-It turns out that the coverage is pretty bad for AMEX- and NYSE-listed stocks in the 60s but hovers around 80% for all periods thereafter.
+It turns out that the coverage is pretty bad for AMEX- and NYSE-listed stocks in the 1960s but hovers around 80 percent for all periods thereafter.
 We can ignore the erratic coverage of securities that belong to the other category since there is only a handful of them anyway in our sample.

 share_with_be = (crsp_monthly